modmore/docs/en/01_Commerce/v1/02_Product_Catalog/Add_to_Cart_Form.md

 ### Other AJAX Cart actions

-The following cart actions are available and require the mentioned data
+The following cart actions are available and require the mentioned data.
+This should be `POST`ed to the page.

 - Add product to cart: `add_to_cart=1` + `products[123]['quantity']=321` or `product=123` and `quantity=321`.
 - Remove item: `remove_item=123` where `123` is the ID of the order item